BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Upon receipt of the Loan

 Upon receipt of a loan, check the number and condition of specimens, and note any discrepancies or damage incurred on the appropriate copy of the loan form.
 Sign and return this copy to the Section of Birds.
 A second copy will be provided with the shipment for your files.
 Retain the shipment box and packing materials for the return of the loan.
-If required, please use freezing at -20 °C for at least 72 hours, for any pest management treatments.
+If required, please use freezing at -20 °C for at least 72 hours for pest management treatments.

 Authors are asked to send a copy of any publication dealing with this material to the Section of Birds.

 Invasive procedures are not permitted without explicit written permission.
-Removal of skin or feather samples for molecular analyses is considered a destructive procedure and written permission must be obtained in advance (see policies for tissue/destructive sampling loans).
+Removal of skin or feather samples for molecular analyses is considered a destructive procedure, and written permission must be obtained in advance (see policies for tissue/destructive sampling loans).

 Returning Loans

 Foreign loans should not be returned by airfreight.
 Please return via the postal system or by private carrier such as FedEx.
-The loan should be accompanied by US Fish and Wildlife form 3-177 provided by the Section of Birds for re-importation of the specimens, copy of letter written to our USFWS special agent at the time of export, original collecting permits or other statements of legal collection, and a copy of the loan invoice.
+The loan should be accompanied by US Fish and Wildlife form 3-177 provided by the Section of Birds for re-importation of the specimens, a copy of a letter written to our USFWS special agent at the time of export, original collecting permits or other statements of legal collection, and a copy of the loan invoice.
 These items must be attached to the outside of the shipping box to facilitate inspection upon re-importation.

 SHIP TO: